-You are urged to make extended time arrangements through DASS.
-Our class size makes it impossible to accommodate all students who need extra test time.
+You are urged to make extended time arrangements not through DASS but to contact your TA.

 Religious Observance

 Religiously observant students wishing to be absent on holidays that require missing class should notify their professors in writing at the beginning of the semester, and should discuss with them, in advance, acceptable ways of making up any work missed because of the absence.
 (See University Policy No. 1.9.)